JulienPotvin/foolAround/crawler.md

 Type : _search form_

-Note1: In the context of this text, a 'relevant' element is one that has an attribute value in the same lexical field as the target eg. When looking for a search form, {'Book now', 'Tickets', 'Price list', 'Search', etc.} is a relevant list of values to look for in a `<table>`'s attributes.
+_Note1_:In the context of this text, a 'relevant' element is one that has an attribute value in the same lexical field as the target eg. eg. {'Book now', 'Tickets', 'Price list', 'Search', etc.} is a relevant list of values to look for in a `<table>`'s attributes.
+NLP projects: Apache Stanbol(Java), nltk (python - _not sure_ )

-Note2: 'Variable' refers to the element of a trip being studied.
+_Note2_:'Variable' refers to the element of a trip being studied.
 Eg. origin, destination, price, etc.

-Note3: 'Value' refers to the value a variable can take in a specific trip. eg. Montreal, Toronto, 25$, etc.
+_Note3_:'Value' refers to the value a variable can take in a specific trip. eg. Montreal, Toronto, 25$, etc.

-NLP projects: Apache Stanbol(Java), nltk (python - _not sure_ )

 Step 1 :Fill input fields of the search tool and submit
 --------------------------------------------------------